Loading...

 Cooperation with affiliated medical institutions

-In order to ensure that patients fully understand intestinal flora transplants transplantation and that safe transplantation is performed at medical institutions affiliated with the Intestinal Flora Transplantation Clinical Research Group, all affiliated medical institutions are provided with prescribed training.
+In order to ensure that patients fully understand intestinal bacteria (plexus) transplantation and that safe transplantation is performed at medical institutions affiliated with the Intestinal Flora Transplantation Clinical Research Group, all affiliated medical institutions are provided with prescribed training.

-In addition, in order to reduce the risk of intestinal flora transplants transplantation to zero, and to help in more effective donor selection and purification of the bacterial solution, information provided by patients is shared between the medical institutions belonging to the Intestinal Flora Transplantation Clinical Research Group and Symbiosis Inc. which is in charge of purification of the bacterial solution.
+In addition, in order to reduce the risk of intestinal bacteria (flora) transplantation to near zero, and to help in more effective donor selection and purification of the bacterial solution, information provided by patients is shared between the medical institutions belonging to the Intestinal Flora Transplantation Clinical Research Group and Shinbiosis Corporation which is in charge of purification of the bacterial solution.

 From transplant consultation to post-transplant

-We share and update the questions we frequently receive from patients at the time of inquiry, before, during, and after transplantation.
+We share and update frequently asked questions from patients at the time of inquiry, before, during, and after transplantation.

 Training programs at medical institutions